humandecoded/People-Detector/README.md

 After that it's as simple as:
+`python people-detector.py -d <path to folder with video files>` or
+`python people-detector.py -d <path to folder with video files> --twilio`

+The twilio option requires you to have set up a twilio account and have an SID, a Token, a Twilio number and a verified number to send to.
+These values can either be hardcoded in to the script or referenced as environmenta variables.
+Functionally speaking, this feature is only useful if you're going to automate this script.
+For example: Every morning I have a cron job run that uses this script to analyze the nightime footage from my outdoor surveilance cameras.
+By using the --twilio flag I get a text if the script finds people on the footage and I can investigate further later.

-`python people-detector.py -d <path to folder with video files>` The script will use tensorflow to analyze your files for people.
+The script will use tensorflow to analyze your files for people.
 It will write the results to a .txt file in your current folder.
 A blank text file means no humans were found.